Judith of Flanders

-Judith of Flanders (circa 843 – after 879) was a Carolingian princess as the daughter of Charles II, Emperor of the Romans ("Charles the Bald"), who became Queen (consort) of Wessex by two successive marriages and later Margravine (consort) of Flanders.
+Judith of Flanders (c.
+843 – 870 or later) was a Carolingian princess who became Queen of Wessex by two successive marriages and later Countess of Flanders.
+Judith was the eldest child of the Carolingian emperor Charles the Bald and his first wife, Ermentrude of Orléans.
+In 856, she married Æthelwulf, King of Wessex.
+After her husband's death in 858, Judith married his son and successor, Æthelbald.
+King Ætheldbald died in 860.
+Both of Judith's first two marriages were childless.
+Her third marriage was to Baldwin I, Margrave of Flanders, with whom she had several children.

 Ancestry and early life

-Judith was born around 843 or in early 844 as the eldest child of Charles II, King of West Francia ("Charles the Bald"; 823–877) and his first wife Ermentrude of Orléans (823–869) and was named after her paternal grandmother, Judith of Bavaria, Empress of the Romans (797–843).
-She was a great-granddaughter of Charlemagne (747–814).
-Judith had nine younger full siblings and five half-siblings from her father's second marriage, but three of her full siblings and all of her half-siblings were born after she had been married off and left her home for Wessex.
+Judith was born around 843 or in early 844 as the eldest child of Charles the Bald, king of West Francia, and his first wife Ermentrude of Orléans (823–869) and was named after her paternal grandmother, Judith of Bavaria.
+She was a great-granddaughter of Charlemagne.